sneha-raj/AB-Test/README.md

 Initially the first gate was placed at level 30, but in this notebook we're going to analyze an AB-test where we moved the first gate in Cookie Cats from level 30 to level 40.
 In particular, we will look at the impact on player retention.

+## Process
+- Plotting distributions
+- Checking 1-day, 5-day and 7-day customer retention
+- Smapling and test

+## Conclusion
+The bootstrap result tells us that there is strong evidence that 7-day retention is higher when the gate is at level 30 than when it is at level 40.
+The conclusion is: If we want to keep retention high — both 1-day and 7-day retention — we should not move the gate from level 30 to level 40.
+There are, of course, other metrics we could look at, like the number of game rounds played or how much in-game purchases are made by the two AB-groups.
+But retention is one of the most important metrics.
+If we don't retain our player base, it doesn't matter how much money they spend in-game.